About The School

 Essay 2.
 Impact Essay

 At Cornell, our students and alumni share a desire to positively impact the organizations and communities they serve.
 Taking into consideration your background, how do you intend to make a meaningful impact on an elite MBA community?
-(350 words)
+(350 words limit)

 Essay 3.
 Optional Essay (required for re-applicants)

 You may use the optional essay to explain gaps in your resume, call attention to items needing clarification, or provide additional details about any aspects of your application that do not accurately reflect your potential for success at Johnson.
-(350 words)
+(350s word limit)

 Fortuna Tips & Advice